Bioconductor/coursehelper/README.md

-you can go to the [app url](https://courses.bioconductor.org/) and enter your email address and a password(_*_) and you will get your very own EC2 instance and a URL to RStudio Server (and possibly shellinabox) on that instance.
+you can go to the [app url](https://courses.bioconductor.org/) and enter your email address and a password(_*_) and you will get your very own EC2 instance and a URL to RStudio Server on that instance.
 If you forget your URL, you can go back to the app and it will tell you your url.

 _*_ = The password should be written down on the whiteboard in the room where the course is taking place.
 This ensures